Illinois Federal Criminal Defense Lawyers

 Q: What else should I do to protect myself during a federal investigation?

-During your free initial case assessment, our attorneys will walk you through everything you need to do in order to protect yourself during the government’s investigation.
+During your free initial case assessment, our Illinois federal criminal defense attorneys will walk you through everything you need to do in order to protect yourself during the government’s investigation.
 While each case is unique, here are some of the basic steps that targets of federal investigations can take to protect themselves.

 - Avoid sharing any information with federal agents unless advised to do so by your legal counsel.